Academic Resource Center

 Join CVCA in downtown Logan for the 2nd Friday Gallery…

-Supplemental Instruction (SI) assists students to succeed in selected General Education Breadth courses by providing out-of-class sessions held two times per week.
+Supplemental Instruction (SI) assists students to succeed in selected General Education Breadth courses while increasing their learning strategies and study skills.
+Student performance is improved by combining “what to learn” with “how to learn.”
 Implemented at Utah State in 1987, SI is an international academic support model developed in 1973 by the University of Missouri–Kansas City.

 - 7,400 Utah State students participated in SI during the 2010-11 school year.

 - Students who attended 6 or more SI sessions earned a final course grade of .76 higher than students who did not attend SI. .
 That's the equivalent of moving from a C to a B- OR from a B to an A-.